- From: October 2, 2023

 Where: Woodstock, Vt., a classic New England town.

-Price: Five-day workshop starting at 3 p.m. on Monday, Oct.
-3 and ending at noon on Friday, Oct 7, 2022.
+Price: Four-day workshop starting at 3 p.m. on Monday, Oct.
+2 and ending at noon on Friday, Oct 6, 2022.
 Registration fee is $1375.
 Early registration by July 1 is $1250.
 Former participants in one of Loren’s workshops: $1150.
-Fee includes transportation during the workshop, photography instruction while in field and in the classroom, Loren’s world famous mediocre but fun spaghetti dinner on Monday.
+Fee includes transportation during the workshop, photography instruction while in field and in the classroom plus tons of fun.
 It does not include travel to and from Woodstock or lodging.

 Who should attend: Any photographer wanting to experience the Autumn beauty of Vermont while improving their photographic skills through classroom and field instruction from a seasoned professional photographer.
 Feedback and critiques are instrumental in the learning process.